kaeawc/git-flow-mcp/README.md

 # git flow MCP server

-The goal of the project is to provide git workflow capabilities through MCP tool calls to drive decentralized source code navigation and iteration.,
+The goal of the project is to provide git workflow capabilities through MCP tool calls to drive decentralized source code navigation and iteration.
+A software engineer should be able to provide an environment with git global config that uses credentials in ~/.ssh, github or gitlab CLI tools, and basic information about a ticket or branch to let an AI agent create or checkout a branch, add work, commit it, push the branch, create a GitHub PR or GitLab MR, observe comment or commit status feedback, address the feedback, and work to get the change approved and merged.

+## Prompt Examples:

+> Work on JIRA-1234

+Should observe whether we need to create or checkout a branch with the JIRA issue number, work on the described task, commit changes, push the branch to the origin remote, check whether a remote PR or MR needs to be created, and then create or update the remote PR or MR.

+> Check my PRs for feedback

+Should check open GitHub PRs for unaddressed feedback.
+This could be in the form of unresolved comment threads or commit statuses.
+Only choose one PR and branch to pull and work and commit changes on at a time.

 ## Documentation